Red Prophet: Setting

-The book takes place in an alternate version of America where people have special abilities known as "knacks".
+The book takes place in an alternate version of America in which people have special abilities known as "knacks".
 The characters are caught up in a plot with ramifications on the entire future of America involving alternate versions of Tenskwa-Tawa (the "prophet"), Ta-Kumsaw, William Henry Harrison, and even Napoleon and La Fayette.

 Plot summary

-Lolla-Wossiky, a troubled, one-eyed, whiskey drinking "Red", leaves General Harrison's fort and heads north in order to find his "dream beast", the spirit that can save him from the pain of his memories.
+Lolla-Wossiky, a troubled, one-eyed, whiskey drinking "Red," leaves General William Henry Harrison's fort and heads north to find his "dream beast," the spirit that can save him from the pain of his memories.
 On his journey, he meets Alvin Miller Jr. and assists him in making an ethical decision that will shape his life forever.
-In appreciation, Alvin heals Lolla-Wossiky's painful memories, allowing him to give up alcohol and become in touch with the land once again.
-Lolla-Wossiky grows into "the Prophet" although he prefers to be known as Tenskwa-Tawa.
-Lolla-Wossiky preaches both pacifism and separatism, believing that "Reds" should live west of the Mississippi and "Whites" should live east of it.
+In appreciation, Alvin heals Lolla-Wossiky's painful memories, which allows him to give up alcohol and to become in touch with the land once again.
+Lolla-Wossiky grows into "the Prophet" but prefers to be known as Tenskwa-Tawa.
+Lolla-Wossiky preaches both pacifism and separatism and believes that "Reds" should live west of the Mississippi and "Whites" should live east of it.

 Meanwhile, Lolla-Wossiky's brother, Ta-Kumsaw, tries to rally "Reds" behind his belief that their land should be defended violently.
-When Alvin Miller Jr. and his older brother Measure travel to the place of his birth (where Alvin is expected to become apprenticed to the Hatrack River blacksmith) the two brothers are captured by 'Reds' (Native Americans) sent by William Henry Harrison to intentionally create conflict.
-Ta-Kumsaw, sent by Lolla-Wossiky, rescues the brothers from torture and death.
-Measure leaves the "Reds" only to be captured by William Henry Harrison's men and subsequently beaten to the brink of death.
+When Alvin Miller Jr. and his older brother Measure travel to the place of his birth, where Alvin is expected to become apprenticed to the Hatrack River blacksmith, the two brothers are captured by "Reds" (Native Americans) who were sent by Harrison intentionally to create conflict.
+Ta-Kumsaw, who as sent by Lolla-Wossiky, rescues the brothers from torture and death.
+Measure leaves the "Reds," only to be captured by Harrison's men and is subsequently beaten to the brink of death.
 Ta-Kumsaw accompanies Alvin to the holy site of Eight-Face Mound where they meet up with Taleswapper, an old friend of Alvin.
-Using the spiritual powers of the Eight-Face Mound, Alvin is able to heal Measure from afar.
-Measure is then able to stop some of the slaughter of Lolla-Wossiky's followers by villagers and William Henry Harrison's men over the alleged kidnapping and murder of Alvin and Measure Miller.
+Using the spiritual powers of the Eight-Face Mound, Alvin heals Measure from afar.
+Measure then stops some of the slaughter of Lolla-Wossiky's followers by villagers and Harrison's men over the alleged kidnapping and murder of Alvin and Measure Miller.